fastapi/fastapi/docs/tutorial/dependencies/index.md

 ## **FastAPI** plug-ins

 Integrations and "plug-in"s can be built using the **Dependency Injection** system.
-But in fact, there is actually **no need to create "plug-ins"**, as by using dependencies it's possible to declare an infinite number of integrations and interactions that become available to your path operation functions.
+But in fact, there is actually **no need to create "plug-ins"**, as by using dependencies it's possible to declare an infinite number of integrations and interactions that become available to your *path operation functions*.

-And dependencies can be created in a very simple and intuitive way that allow you to just import the Python packages you need, and integrate them with your API functions in a couple of lines of code, _literally_.
+And dependencies can be created in a very simple and intuitive way that allow you to just import the Python packages you need, and integrate them with your API functions in a couple of lines of code, *literally*.

 You will see examples of this in the next chapters, about relational and NoSQL databases, security, etc.